CZERTAINLY/CZERTAINLY-Automated-Testing-Framework/README.md

 CRDs should be prepared using Testkube tools and documentation and then added to the `tests` folder.

 Tests are organized as follows:
-- `tests` folder - contains test CRDs
+- `test` folder - contains test CRDs
 - `test-suite` folder - contains the test-suite CRDs